hydna/node-hydna/README.md

 ### hydna.followRedirects=true

-Indicates if HTTP-redirects should be followed or not.
+Indicates that HTTP-redirects should be followed. or not.
+Adds a `X-Accept-Redirects: yes` to the request in the handshake process.

 ### hydna.origin=<hostname>